zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

 ## Installation

 During installation, user provides following parameters which are used to create disks (VMDKs) for the Portworx storage pools.
-The sum total of disks will be starting storage capacity of your Portworx cluster.
+The sum total of disks will be the starting storage capacity of your Portworx cluster.

-1. Prefix of Datastore cluster names
+1. Prefix for names of ESXi Datastore(s) or Datastore cluster(s)
 2. Specification of type and size of disks to create.
 3. Access details for vCenter server